Shoreland Protection Initiative

 How it’s Done

-NWLT’s current grant award for 2025-2026 is focused in Oneida County.
+NWLT’s current grant award for 2025-2026 is focused on Oneida County.
 Communication to landowners is taking place in an effort to reach those with extensive stretches of natural shoreline.
 We invite landowners to learn more about permanent conservation options through NWLT and other best management practices and cost-share programs through our county partners.

 Support our initiative